DoWithPassion/JavaScript/JavascriptConcept.md

 ```
 - Its printing like this because, it is due to the closures.
 - As the closure is a function along with its lexical environments, So even when the function is taken from its original scope, still it remembers its lexical environment.
-- What happened here is that, when the js takes and stores this function somewhere by attaching a timer, it remembers the **reference** to the variable i not its value.
+- What happened here is that, when the js takes and stores this function somewhere by attaching a timer, it remembers the **reference** to the variable I not its value.
-- So when the loop runs for the each time, it store/makes a new copy of the function (closure) which is in the setTimeout & attaches a timer along with remembering the reference that points to the i.
+- So when the loop runs for each time, it store/makes a new copy of the function (closure) which is in the setTimeout & attaches a timer along with remembering the reference that points to the i.
 - Here, in this case all the functions that are created and stored are pointing to the **same reference of i because the var scope is global**.
 - After storing, the js will completes the execution of loop quickly and doesnot wait for anything.
 So when the timer finishes, it will print/use the values of the remembered references at that particular point of time.
 - Here its too late to print the value on the each iteration as their timer is too long, the js continues with remaining program.
 So, in this case after the completion of the timer all the functions prints the same.